FiV0/ramper2/README.md

 (instance/start seed-file store-dir {:follow-filter contains-clojure?})
 ```

+### Robot.txt

+By default the robots.txt standard is followed.
+Meaning the "robots.txt" is downloaded before any
+other content is fetched and adhered by. "nofollow" attributes are respected.
+Currently robot meta tags of the form `<META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW">` are ignored.

 ### Compiling

 When developing you need to build the java files once before jacking in.